wrclark/lis3dh/README.md

 ## Using FIFO
 Instead of polling for every single [x y z] set, a FIFO with programmable capacity ("watermark") can be used like such:

-It should be noted that all FIFO readings use 10-bit resolution regardless of the mode.
+All FIFO readings use 10-bit resolution regardless of the mode set in `lis.cfg.mode`.
 The watermark level can also be adjusted to a value [0-32] inclusive by modifying the `lis.cfg.fifo.fth` property before calling configure().
 ```c
 #define _GNU_SOURCE
 #include <unistd.h>